Information for Admitted Students

 International Student Orientation

 A special three-day orientation for new international students is offered each fall, with information sessions on academics, cultural adjustment, social life and student activities, campus services, and practical matters like banking and cell phones.
 There are also tours of the campus and surrounding area, optional shopping excursions, and free time to meet new friends and settle into your room.
 You will receive information about the international student orientation from our office.
 The schedule is also available on the orientation website during the summer.
-There is no charge for international student orientation.

 Following this special orientation, international students join all new students for orientation activities.